-In order to compare any cookware brands, you first have to know a little bit about what makes cookware great.
-Aside from how great it's going to look in your kitchen, what do you actually need to know about how cookware performs?
+In order to compare any cookware brands, you first have to know a little bit about cookware in general, and what makes it great.
+Aside from how it's going to look in your kitchen, what do you actually need to know?

-It turns out these are the things you should learn about:
+It turns out these are the qualities that matter the most:

 - Heating properties: how evenly and quickly does the cookware heat?

-- Reactivity: Does the cooking surface react with food?
+- Safety/Stability: Does the cooking surface react with food?
 Is it harmful if ingested?